microsoft/msticpy/docs/source/getting_started/Installing.rst

 If you do not specify an "extra" in your pip install command, the base dependencies for *MSTICPy* will be installed.
-This has a lot of functionality such as networking, pivoting, visualization but excludes dependencies that are specific to a particular data environment like Azure Sentinel or Splunk.
+This has a lot of functionality such as networking, pivoting, visualization but excludes most dependencies that are specific to a particular data environment like Azure Sentinel or Splunk.

 Some of the extras, like "all" and "azsentinel" are combinations of other options collected together as a convenience.
 You can also specify multiple extras during install, separating them with commas.

-.. note:: Since Azure Sentinel is

 .. code:: bash